lupyuen/lupyuen.github.io/src/pinedio.md

 ![Inside the Solar Panel: PineDio Stack BL604 Board](https://lupyuen.github.io/images/pinedio-inside.jpg)

+That's typical of __Prototype Hardware__: No docs, no fancy packaging, no branding either.

+(Ground Plane is also missing, which we'll need for FCC Certification)

+We shall explore the PineDio Stack Board ourselves... __And document it__ for the Open Source Community!

+![PineDio Stack BL604 Board](https://lupyuen.github.io/images/pinedio-title.jpg)

 TODO

-![PineDio Stack BL604 Board](https://lupyuen.github.io/images/pinedio-title.jpg)

 # TODO

 Bl602 book
 Created from scratch with few official docs
 But lots of experimentation and reading the SDK code

-No docs, no fancy packaging, no branding either
-Ground plane is missing

 Missing jumper
 No reset button